jody-mccormick/tnestTest/README.md

 ## Automated End-To-End Testing
-Welcome to the automated e2e testing platform for applications within Unity.
+Welcome to the automated e2e code test for the TheraNest application.

 ---
 ### Testing tools